-- 30. Authority.
-This Agreement is authorized and entered into pursuant to the Revenue and Taxation Code section 34019(b). - 31.
-Grant Term.
+30. Authority.
+This Agreement is authorized and entered into pursuant to the Revenue and Taxation Code section 34019(b).

+31. Grant Term.
 The performance period of this Agreement shall be as specified upon execution of this Agreement.
-Grant funds shall be expended only during the Grant Term. - 32.
-Grant Award.
+Grant funds shall be expended only during the Grant Term.

+32. Grant Award.
 Based on the State's review of the application pursuant to the RFP and conditioned upon the requirements set forth in this Agreement, the State shall provide University a grant award amount as specified in the Grant Award Notification for the term of this Agreement.
 In no event shall the State be obligated to pay any amount in excess of the awarded amount.
 University waives any and all claims against the State and the State of California for any costs that exceed the grant award amount identified in the Grant Award Notification.

-- 33. Assignment.
-This Agreement is not assignable by University, either in whole or in part, without the consent of the State in the form of a written amendment. - 34.
-University Representations, Warranties and Assurances.
-University represents, warrants and makes the following assurances that: - A. University is an eligible applicant as set forth in the RFP. - B. University is not a party to any agreement, written or oral, creating obligations that would prevent it from entering into this Agreement or satisfying the terms herein. - C. All of the information in its grant application and all materials submitted to the State are true and accurate. - D. University's governing body has authorized the University to enter into this Agreement and has designated by title the individual authorized to sign the Agreement on behalf of University. - E. University agrees to administer this Agreement and require any Subawardees to administer their Subaward in accordance with this Agreement, and with all applicable local, State, and federal laws and regulations including, but not limited to, discrimination, wages and hours of employment, occupational safety, and to fire, safety, health, and sanitation regulations, directives, guidelines, and/or manuals related to this Agreement and resolve all issues using good administrative practices and sound judgment.
+33. Assignment.
+This Agreement is not assignable by University, either in whole or in part, without the consent of the State in the form of a written amendment.

+34. University Representations, Warranties and Assurances.

+University represents, certifies, and makes the following assurances that:

+- A. University is an eligible applicant as set forth in the RFP. - B. University is not a party to any agreement, written or oral, creating obligations that would prevent it from entering into this Agreement or satisfying the terms herein. - C. To the extent of the actual knowledge of the University signatory of this Agreement and all University personnel, contractors, vendors, subawardees, and other persons performing activities related to the project, all of the information in this grant agreement and all materials submitted to the State by the University are true and accurate. - D. University's governing body has authorized the University to enter into this Agreement and has designated by title the individual authorized to sign the Agreement on behalf of University. - E. University agrees to administer this Agreement and require any Subawardees to administer their Subaward in accordance with this Agreement, and with all applicable local, State, and federal laws and regulations including, but not limited to, discrimination, wages and hours of employment, occupational safety, and to fire, safety, health, and sanitation regulations, directives, guidelines, and/or manuals related to this Agreement and resolve all issues using good administrative practices and sound judgment.

-The University and its Subawardees shall keep in effect all licenses, permits, notices, and certificates that are required by law.
+The University shall certify and keep in effect all licenses, permits, notices, and certificates that are required by law including licenses, permits, and certifications for Subawardees, Contractors, Vendors, and other persons performing activities related to the project.